To be eligible to apply to the Compressed Time Frame Bachelor of Science in Nursing (BScN) program, applicants must have:

 - No more than 5.0 courses at the introductory level (equivalent to courses numbered 1000 to 1999 at Western University) for applicants applying with only 10.0 courses

 - 1.0 course in human physiology, or equivalent*

 - *Applicants with university preparation at Canadian institutions should reference the Course Equivalency List to determine which courses meet the physiology, anatomy and statistics requirements

 Enrolment in this program is limited and possession of the minimum requirements should not be viewed as a guarantee of admission.
-No other supplemental application is required.
 Students with university preparation outside of Canada must submit documentation from the World Education Services (WES).